boyter/scc/README.md

 | `--report-title NAME` | Override the repo name shown in the report banner.
 Defaults to the `origin` remote name or the directory basename. |
 | `--report-skip LIST` | Comma-separated sections to omit: `cocomo`, `locomo`, `hotspots`, `authors`, `timeline`, `files`, `uloc`, `linelength`, `card`. |

-The git-history sections (hotspots, authors, timelines) only render when the directory is a git repository; outside a repo they're omitted gracefully.
+The git-history sections (hotspots, coupling, authors, timelines) only render when the directory is a git repository; outside a repo they're omitted gracefully.
 The report embeds an OpenGraph share card as a `data:` URL so links unfurl on most social platforms — pass `--report-skip card` to drop it.

 ### Large File Detection